jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 -------------------------------
 As a bonus, we will look at an issue that we need to be concerned with if we are building desktop and some types of mobile applications -- getting back to the UI thread.
 For this we will use the "Parallel.UI.Desktop" project.

 *Note: This example will only run on Windows.
-If you are completing the labs using macOS or Linux, you can skip to the next challenge.*
+If you are completing this lab using macOS or Linux, you can skip to the next challenge.*

 1. Make sure the People.Service project is running.